 When we do your surgery, we inject each layer with a long-acting anesthetic.
 This is critical to your comfort because it gives your body a chance to heal without the strain of pain in the anesthetized tissues.

-We use a very expensive type of anesthetic gas, [Sevoflurane] that wears off very quickly so that you wake up quickly.
-This gas is 8 times as expensive as the more common gases but it is particularly suited to outpatient surgeries.
-We use another drug [Anzimet] that is particularly effective for nausea and we give you a dose of drugs before you wake up to prevent you from having nausea after your tubal reversal.
+We use a very expensive type of anesthetic gas (Sevoflurane) that wears off very quickly so that you wake up quickly.
+This gas is 8 times as expensive as the more common gases, but it is particularly suited to outpatient surgeries.
+We use another drug (Anzimet) that is particularly effective for nausea.
+We give you a dose of drugs before you wake up to prevent nausea after your tubal reversal surgery.
 Even though these drugs are very expensive to use, they are part of our commitment to your comfort.
 Of course, there is no extra charge.

-Our patients who come for a tubal reversal will often tell us about previous bad anesthetic experiences only to tell us after their tubal reversal that they can’t believe how well they did in our center.
+Our tubal reversal patients will often tell us about previous bad anesthetic experiences.
+But after their tubal reversal, they can’t believe how well they did in our center.
 Our anesthesia staff specializes in outpatient surgeries and it shows.

-The anesthesia is really only necessary so that you are very still while we are doing the microscopic part of your procedure.
+The anesthesia is really only necessary so you stay still while we perform the microscopic part of your procedure.

 What is outpatient tubal ligation reversal?

 The fallopian tubes carry the fertilized egg from the ovary to the uterus.
-When the fallopian tube is blocked of the sperm cannot get to the egg and the egg cannot get to the uterus.
+When the fallopian tube is blocked, the sperm cannot get to the egg and the egg cannot get to the uterus.
 The woman does not get pregnant.

-In the past several years several doctors have offered an outpatient tubal ligation reversal to sew the separated tubes back together to restore a woman’s fertility so she can try to get pregnant again.
+In the past few years, several doctors have offered an outpatient tubal ligation reversal to sew the separated tubes back together to restore a woman’s fertility.
 The tubal ligation reversal is a microsurgical operation done with high magnification.
-There are a few clinics, like ours, that have the know how to do this operation through a 2 to 3 inch opening right above the pubic hair line as an outpatient procedure.
+There are a few clinics, like ours, that have the know-how to do this operation through a 4 inch opening right above the pubic hairline as an outpatient procedure.
 The expense of a hospital stay is avoided and the recovery is much easier because of the small incision.
-As far as know, there is only one clinic in the US the does tubal reversals and only tubal reversals and that is Lakeshore Surgical Center.
+As far as I know, there is only one clinic in the US that does tubal reversals and only tubal reversals, and that clinic is Lakeshore Tubal Reversal Center.

 When you sew the tubes together, why do you feel that it is important to separately sew each layer of the tube?

 The middle layer of the tube is muscular.
-It makes sense that it is a muscle for a reason.
 It may play a role in propelling the egg down the tube or it may let the tube move around to capture the egg when it is released from the ovary.